haochuanwei/dynampy/README.md

 # Dynampy
 Stands for **"dynamically organized Python program"**.
-In other words, specify what is *about to be computed*, store them as **callbacks**, and organize such callbacks in an efficient manner that does not require low-level modification of your code.
+In other words, specify what is *about to be computed*, store them as `Callback`s, and organize such callbacks in an efficient manner that does not require low-level modification of your code.

 # Functionality